 In most cases, your doctor can diagnose dyshidrosis based on a physical exam.
 No lab test can specifically confirm a diagnosis of dyshidrosis, but your doctor may suggest tests to rule out other skin problems that have similar symptoms.

-For example, a scraping of your skin can be tested for the type of fungus that causes problems such as athlete's foot.
+For example, a scraping of your skin can be tested for the type of fungus that causes athlete's foot.
 Skin allergies and sensitivities can be revealed by exposing patches of your skin to various substances.

 Depending on the severity of your signs and symptoms, treatment options may include:

 Corticosteroids.
 High-potency corticosteroid creams and ointments may help speed the disappearance of the blisters.
 Wrapping the treated area in plastic wrap can improve absorption.
 Moist compresses also may be applied after the application of a corticosteroid to enhance the absorption of the medication.

 In severe cases, your doctor may prescribe corticosteroid pills, such as prednisone.
 Long-term use of steroids can cause serious side effects.

 - Phototherapy.
 If other treatments aren't effective, your doctor may recommend a special kind of light therapy that combines exposure to ultraviolet light with drugs that help make your skin more receptive to the effects of this type of light.